 What I'm Into Link Up Guidelines:

-1. Today’s link-up will stay up for one week.
-The next What I'm Into link up will be Friday January 30.
+1. Today’s link-up will stay open for one week.
+The next What I'm Into link up will be Friday March 31.

 2. Link the unique URL of your post, not your blog's home page.
 Readers peruse link ups months after the fact and you want to make it easy for them to find your What I'm Into post.

 4. Visit at least 2 other posts in the linkup!